 - Over 660 corporate volunteers whose enthusiasm for our programs is spurring grassroots philanthropic support and involvement in more than 30 companies throughout the Bay Area.

 - Our commitment to collaboration and community ignites the passion of individuals and groups who generate tremendous word of mouth about our life-saving work.
 This ultimately brings to bear a significant, collective force that consistently delivers on our mission.

 Specific examples of our leadership and innovation include:

 - We founded and lead the WeCARE coalition, an interagency partnership to save the lives of companion animals in Silicon Valley.
 We founded this coalition because public animal-care agencies rarely work together of their own volition.
 Visionary leadership is igniting these organizations to collaborate in achieving goals previously thought unattainable.

-- We developed, in conjunction with Petco and PetSmart, a new operating model that demonstrates the power of non-profit/for-profit partnership.
+- We developed, in conjunction with Petco, a new operating model that demonstrates the power of non-profit/for-profit partnership.
 We are the only organization in the nation with multiple adoption centers that are permanently co-located inside their stores.
 They have partnered with us to create these adoption centers because we provide consistent, on-going staffing and comfortable living environments while animals await adoption.
 These centers make adoptions more accessible because we become part of local neighborhoods and maintain hours convenient for potential adopters.